Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 ### QUESTION 37

-After you answer a question in this section, you will NOT be able to return.
-As a result, these questions do not appear on the Review Screen.

 A company has a team that analyzes its customers by using a manual process.

 You are designing an AI-based agent to automate and improve the process.